Self-Supervised Learning from Structural Invariance: Experiments

 \subsection{Synthetic Images}

 We next show AdaSSL can be used to recover \emph{all} data-generating factors from natural pairs on 3DIdent~\citep{zimmermann2021contrastive}, a dataset of realistically rendered images of a teapot varying in ten data generating factors such as position, spotlight, and hue.
 Following~\citet{locatello2020weakly}, we generate natural pairs by first drawing two samples from the marginal latent distribution.
-Then, each latent coordinate is replaced with some probability by the corresponding coordinate from the other sample.
+Then, each latent coordinate is replaced with some probability by the corresponding coordinate from the other sample, resulting in paired latent vectors that differ sparsely~(details in \S\ref{sec:app:imp:3dident}).
 We evaluate (a) disentanglement in the learned embeddings with the DCI disentanglement score~\citep{eastwood2018a}, and (b) the recovery of latent factors, i.e., ``empirical'' identifiability, up to affine transformations with $R^2$.